ceat-ceat/ScriptHubGui/README.md

 The documentation for ScriptPanelv2 (the old ScriptHubGui) can be found [here](https://github.com/ceat-ceat/ScriptHubGui/wiki/Script-Panel-v2)

+This is an old project and as such, code quality is pretty poor.
+Use if you want.

 ScriptHubGui
 ---
 To use, first load v3 using loadstring